 In December 2001, after my first term of welding, Rob Verdeyen called me and asked me to be the High School Pastor at Calvary Chapel Corvallis, I accepted the offer.
 I loved being with the high-schoolers and feeding them the Word of God for those seven years.

 That summer in 2002, Lindsey and I were married.
 She is an excellent help in my ministry and a tremendous encouragement, my biggest cheerleader.
-We have a two year old son named Russell, and a baby girl on the way, due in September.
+We have a son named Russell, and a named Laney.